nocomplexity/SecurityArchitecture/protection/security-management.md

 the approved settings.
 The best way to manage this complex challenge is to automate.

-Using automation a necessary step for security and privacy.
+Using  automation is a necessary step for security and privacy.
 Good automation tooling has the capability to apply security and privacy settings for all your IT components in a simple, consistent, manner.
 And you far better control in a large complex IT environment.
 This since